ChmielewskiKamil/tdd-katas-practice/README.md

 Codewars TypeScript katas

-The scaffold for this repo is Simple TypeScript Starter made by Khalil Stemmler.
+The scaffold for this repo is Simple TypeScript Starter made by Khalil Stemmler (https://github.com/stemmlerjs).